multiversx/mx-docs/docs/protocol/delegation-manager.md

     Data: "setMetaData"
           "@" + <name of the staking pool, in hexadecimal encoding> + "@" + <website of the staking pool, in hexadecimal encoding > +
-          "@" + <keybase.io link of the staking pool, in hexadecimal encoding>
+          "@" + <keybase.io identity of the staking pool, in hexadecimal encoding>
 }
 ```